citizen science – open data – Python

 Average runs per challenge over time.

-Help us answer the big question
+Help us answer these key questions

 We are looking for participants, researchers, and collaborators.